San Francisco, California

 When & Where

-A self-supporting 501(c)3 non-profit, The California Museum — home of the California Hall of Fame — engages, educates and enlightens people about California’s rich history and unique contributions to the world through ideas, innovation, the arts and culture.
+A self-supporting 501(c)3 non-profit, the California Museum — home of the California Hall of Fame — engages, educates and enlightens people about California’s rich history and unique contributions to the world through ideas, innovation, the arts and culture.
 Through interactive and innovative experiences, the Museum inspires men, women and children to dream the California dream and dares them to make their own mark on history.
 Open Tues.-Sat.
-10:00 a.m.-5:00 p.m.; Sun.: 12:00 p.m.-5:00 p.m.
+10:00 a.m.-5:00 p.m.; 1st Sun. of each month: 12:00 p.m.-5:00 p.m.
 Admission: adults $9.00; college students & seniors $8.00 with valid ID; youth 6-17: $7.00; children 5 & under free.
 For more information, visit CaliforniaMuseum.org